NdriAriel/data354-devOps-challenge/README.md

 2. ### method used to update **/app/data/mail.txt** file inside the container

-   We mounted a volume from the host machine to the container virtual machine by creating a kubernetes configMap component in the app chart. here the sample ofe code used.
+   We mounted a volume from the host machine to the container virtual machine by creating a kubernetes configMap component in the app chart. here the sample code used.
    <code>
-   #```bash
+   #app/templates/email-config-map.yaml
     apiVersion: v1
     kind: ConfigMap
     metadata: